cah-john-ryan/expo-go-real-time-chat/session-7-chat-screen-layout-and-initial-setup.md

 ...

-// In the styles section at the bottom of the file.
+// In the styles section at the bottom of the file add this section.
 newMessageInput: {
     borderWidth: 1,
     borderRadius: Constants.layout.borderRadius,